-After Saint Thibéry, pilgrims to Compostela travelling along the Domitian highway reached the Roman bridge across the Orb river and where the city of Béziers was perched on the heights above.
+After Saint Thibéry, pilgrims to Compostela travelling along the old Domitian highway reached the Roman bridge across the Orb river where the city of Béziers was perched on the heights above.

-According to the legends of Charlemagne’s exploits in Spain, it was told that having recovered the Shrine of the Apostle Saint James at Compostela, the emperor with the wealth he brought back from Spain built five churches dedicated to the Apostle in France.
+According to the legends of Charlemagne’s exploits in Spain, it was told that having liberated the shrine of the Apostle Saint James at Compostela, the emperor built five churches in France dedicated to the Apostle with the wealth he brought back from Spain.
 One of these was at Béziers.
-As the fifth book of the Codex of Calixtus, the History Charlemagne and Roland recounts that “With the gold and the wealth that the kings and princes of Spain gave and presented”, Charlemagne constructed the first church at Compostela dedicated to the Apostle.
+As the fifth book of the Codex of Calixtus, the History Charlemagne and Roland recounts, “With the gold and the wealth that the kings and princes of Spain gave and presented”, Charlemagne constructed the first church at Compostela dedicated to the Apostle.
 The chronicle continues by telling us that, “With the rest of the gold and silver that he brought from Spain he constructed many churches on his return to France”.
-Of these, five were dedicated to the Apostle of Compostela, including “another church of Saint James in the city of Beziers”.
+Of these, five were dedicated to the Apostle of Compostela, including, “another church of Saint James in the city of Beziers”.

-The church of Saint Jacques at Béziers, first recorded in 967, was part of an important abbey whose abbot was lord of an entire suburb of the city and included a hospital which, one may suppose, was dedicated to the welfare of Compostelan pilgrims.
+The church of Saint Jacques at Béziers, first recorded in 967, was part of an important abbey whose abbot was lord of an entire suburb of the city which included a hospital, presumably dedicated to the welfare of Compostelan pilgrims.

-Béziers also maintained a shrine to Saint Nazarius traditionally considered also a martyr of Nero’s persecutions, at the cathedral dedicated to him.
+Béziers also maintained a shrine to Saint Nazarius, traditionally considered another martyr of Nero’s persecutions, at the cathedral which was dedicated to him.